Religious violence: Relationship between religion and violence

-Regina Schwartz, scholar of English literature, Judaism, and Christianity, argues that all monotheistic religions are inherently violent because of an exclusivism that inevitably fosters violence against those that are considered outsiders.
+Regina Schwartz, scholar of English literature, Judaism, and Christianity, argues that all monotheistic religions are inherently violent because of an exclusivism that inevitably fosters violence against those who are considered outsiders.
 In a review of her book Curse of Cain for The New Yorker, Lawrence Weschler asserts that Schwartz is concerned not just with the violent legacy of Abrahamic religions, but with their genocidal legacy as well.

 Michael Jerryson, scholar of comparative religion and religious violence, argues that scholarship on religion and violence sometimes overlooks non-Abrahamic religions.
 This tendency leads to considerable problems, one of which is the support of faulty associations.
-For example, he finds a persistent global pattern of alignment in which religions such as Islam are viewed as causes of violence and religions such as Buddhism are viewed as causes of peace.
+For example, he finds a persistent global pattern of alignment in which religions such as Islam are seen as causes of violence, while religions such as Buddhism are seen as causes of peace.

-Another lens with which to view religious violence is through political violence, which religion can often play a central role in.
+Another lens with which to view religious violence is through political violence, in which religion can often play a central role.
 This is especially true of terrorism, in which acts of violence are committed against unarmed non-combatants in order to inspire fear and achieve political goals.
-Terrorism expert Martha Crenshaw suggests that religion is a mask used by political movements which seek to draw attention to their causes and gain support.
-Crenshaw outlines two approaches when observing religious violence in order to grasp its underlying mechanisms.
+Terrorism expert Martha Crenshaw suggests that religion is a mask used by political movements that seek to draw attention to their causes and gain support.
+Crenshaw outlines two approaches to observing religious violence to grasp its underlying mechanisms.
 One approach, called the instrumental approach, sees religious violence as acting as a rational calculation to achieve some political end.
 Thus, she claims that increasing the costs of performing such violence will help curb it.
 Crenshaw's other approach sees religious violence as stemming from the organizational structure of religious communities, with the heads of these communities acting as political figureheads.
 Crenshaw suggests that threatening the internal stability of these organizations (perhaps by offering them a nonviolent alternative) will dissuade religious organizations from performing political violence.
 A third approach sees religious violence as the result of community dynamics rather than a religious duty.
-Systems of meanings which are developed within these communities allow religious interpretations to justify violence, so acts like terrorism occur because people are part of communities of violence.
+Systems of meanings, which are developed within these communities, allow religious interpretations to justify violence, so acts like terrorism occur because people are part of communities of violence.
 In this way, religious violence and terrorism are performances which are designed to inspire an emotional reaction from both those in the community and those outside of it.

 While religion can be used as a means of rallying support for violence, religious leaders regularly denounce such manipulations as contrary to the teachings of their belief.

+Prevention

+Religions, ethical systems, and societies rarely promote violence as an end in of itself.
+At the same time, some religious groups have justified or incited violence to prevent a perceived greater evil.